-Stress and anxiety help your body deal with difficult situations, however if you experience them for a long period of time, they can be detrimental to your overall health.
-Chronic or long-term stress can cause symptoms such as headaches, insomnia, muscle pain, and are commonly associated with teeth grinding.
+Stress and anxiety help your body deal with difficult situations.
+However, they can harm your overall health if you experience them for an extended period.
+Chronic or long-term stress can cause symptoms such as headaches, insomnia, and muscle pain.
+They are also commonly associated with teeth grinding.
 Constant grinding and clenching lead to jaw misalignment and chronic neck and muscle strain, thus causing and maintaining temporomandibular joint disorders.

-The treatment for trigeminal neuralgia begins with medications; if these fail,(and they often do) you need to explore other treatment options.
+Trigeminal neuralgia and TMJ treatment begin with medications; if these fail (and, unfortunately, they often do), you may need to explore other treatment options.

 Surgery is often the 'go-to' option after less invasive treatment options for trigeminal neuralgia have been exhausted.
-This is usually done after the diagnosis has been confirmed with an MRI scan or other neuro-imaging test.
-Surgical procedures are meant to stop the blood vessel from compressing the nerve or removing the nerve that is causing the pain.
+This is usually done after the diagnosis has been confirmed with an MRI scan or another neuroimaging test.
+Surgical procedures are meant to stop the blood vessel from compressing the nerve or removing the nerve causing the pain.
 Types of surgical procedures include Microvascular Decompression (MVD), Stereotactic Radiofrequency Lesion (RFL), Stereotactic Radiosurgery, and Rhizotomy.

-Chiropractic Care According to recent research, chiropractic care can be effective in treating trigeminal neuralgia.
+According to recent research, chiropractic care can effectively treat trigeminal neuralgia.
 The merging of the trigeminal nerve and the first three cervical nerves in the spine can cause head pain in the trigeminocervical nucleus.
-Considering that the upper cervical vertebrae stimulate these nerves, chiropractic adjustments applied to these vertebrae can help to alleviate trigeminal neuralgia pain.
+Considering that the upper cervical vertebrae stimulate these nerves, chiropractic adjustments applied to these vertebrae can help alleviate trigeminal neuralgia pain.

 Nutrition and Supplements

 The nutritional approach to treating trigeminal neuralgia and neuropathic facial pain is aimed at helping the body restore the damaged myelin sheath.
-Vitamin B-12 plays a crucial role in the production of myelin; hence, it is often administered in the treatment of TN.
+Vitamin B-12 plays a crucial role in myelin production; hence, it is often administered in treating TN.

-Herbal medicines are normally used to treat underlying weaknesses in the myelin sheath itself.
+Herbal medicines are generally used to treat underlying weaknesses in the myelin sheath itself.
 The idea behind herbal treatments is to strengthen the myelin sheath, thus reducing the risk of TN recurrence.

-Homeopathy is one of the most preferred forms of therapy treatments for trigeminal neuralgia.
-Homeopathy treats TN as a constitutional disease in that it has something to do with your physical, psychological, and emotional makeup.
-Thus, it applies the principles of holistic medicine and is aimed at boosting the body's own healing and defense systems.
+Homeopathy is one of the most preferred therapy treatments for trigeminal neuralgia.
+Homeopathy treats TN as a constitutional disease because it has something to do with your physical, psychological, and emotional makeup.
+Thus, it applies the principles of holistic medicine and aims to boost the body's healing and defense systems.
 It is aimed at restoring health and balance in the body.

 This is a treatment technique aimed at helping you to learn to control some of your body's functions to improve a health condition.
 In a biofeedback session, your body is connected to electrical sensors that provide information about your body.
-With this information, you make certain changes to help reduce the pain associated with TN.
-Essentially, it helps you to have more control over your body.
+With this information, you make specific changes to help reduce the pain associated with TN.
+It helps you to have more control over your body.

-Trigeminal Neuralgia is considered one of the most painful, if not the most painful condition.
+Trigeminal Neuralgia is considered one of the most painful conditions, if not the most painful.
 Temporomandibular joint disorders can also cause a great deal of pain and discomfort.
-These conditions can have a great impact on your quality of life.
+These conditions can have a significant impact on your quality of life.
 They can result in issues such as isolation, weight loss, and depression.

-People suffering from these conditions tend to avoid doing certain things as a result of fear of the recurrence of pain.
-They can stop brushing their teeth, washing their faces, and partaking in other hygiene practices in fear of triggering the pain.
-Numerous studies have found that trigeminal neuralgia can significantly affect one's social relationships, interactions, and ability to play their role in the community.
+People suffering from these conditions tend to avoid doing certain things due to fear of the recurrence of pain… They stop brushing their teeth, washing their faces, and partaking in other hygiene practices, fearing triggering the pain.
+Numerous studies have found that trigeminal neuralgia can significantly affect one's social relationships, interactions, and ability to play a role in the community.

 You shouldn't let your life be slowed down due to facial pain.
 There are many available effective treatments for TMJ and Trigeminal Neuralgia.
-While medications and surgeries have long been associated with adverse side effects, there are more natural and effective modes of treatments that are proving to be very helpful among people with facial pain conditions.
+While medications and surgeries have long been associated with adverse side effects, more natural and effective modes of treatment are proving to be very helpful among people with facial pain conditions.